 - -- The manufacture, delivery, or possession with intent to manufacture or deliver of a controlled substance classified as a narcotic drug on Schedule 1 or 2 of Chapter 7 of the Public Health Code.
-(Those schedules include substances such as opium, opium derivatives, stimulants and depressants having potential for abuse, and cocaine.) - The creation, delivery, or possession with intent to deliver, of a counterfeit substance classified as a narcotic drug on Schedule 1 or 2. - -- The knowing or intentional possession, except pursuant to a valid prescription, of a controlled substance classified as a narcotic drug on Schedule 1 or 2 in an amount of 50 grams or more. - The illegal creation, delivery, or possession with intent to deliver, of a controlled substance analogue of a Schedule 1 or 2 narcotic or cocaine. - The knowing or intentional possession, except pursuant to a valid prescription, of a controlled substance analogue of a Schedule 1 or 2 narcotic or cocaine. - -- Various violations of the Michigan Gaming Control and Revenue Act. - -- Racketeering activity or the operation of a criminal enterprise. - -- Money laundering. - -- Use of the Internet or a computer to commit various crimes involving a minor (as enacted by Public Act 32 of 1999.) - -- A violation of a Michigan penal law for which the maximum penalty is imprisonment for life. - -- A conspiracy to commit one of the foregoing offenses. - An offense other than one of those described above (if communication relating to the offense were intercepted during an authorized interception).
+(Those schedules include substances such as opium, opium derivatives, stimulants and depressants having potential for abuse, and cocaine.) - The creation, delivery, or possession with intent to deliver, of a counterfeit substance classified as a narcotic drug on Schedule 1 or 2. - The knowing or intentional possession, except pursuant to a valid prescription, of a controlled substance classified as a narcotic drug on Schedule 1 or 2 in an amount of 50 grams or more. - -- The illegal creation, delivery, or possession with intent to deliver, of a controlled substance analogue of a Schedule 1 or 2 narcotic or cocaine. - -- The knowing or intentional possession, except pursuant to a valid prescription, of a controlled substance analogue of a Schedule 1 or 2 narcotic or cocaine. - Various violations of the Michigan Gaming Control and Revenue Act. - Racketeering activity or operating a criminal enterprise. - -- Money laundering. - A conspiracy to commit one of the foregoing offenses. - An offense other than those described above (if communication relating to the offense were intercepted during an authorized interception).

-("Judge of competent jurisdiction" would mean a judge of the Court of Appeals.)
+("Judge of competent jurisdiction" would mean a judge of the Court of Appeals, or a circuit court judge.)